Inria-Empenn/narps_open_pipelines/CONTRIBUTING.md

 > | --- | --- | --- | --- |
 > | Q6O0 | SPM | Yes | [/narps_open/pipelines/team_Q6O0.py](/narps_open/pipelines/team_Q6O0.py) |

+Once your work is ready, you may ask a reviewer to your pull request, as described [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/requesting-a-pull-request-review).
+Please turn your draft pull request into a *regular* pull request, by clicking **Ready for review** in the pull request page.

 ### Run the pipeline and produce evidences
 `🧠 fMRI soft`

 From the description provided by the team you chose, perform the analysis on the associated software to get as many metadata (log, configuration files, and other relevant files for reproducibility) as possible from the execution.
-Complementary hints and commend on the process would definitely be welcome, to enrich the description (e.g.: relevant parameters not written in the description, etc.).
+Complementary hints and comments on the process would definitely be welcome, to enrich the description (e.g.: relevant parameters not written in the description, etc.).

 Especially these files contain valuable information about model design:
 * for FSL pipelines, `design.fsf` setup files coming from FEAT ;
 * for SPM pipelines, `matlabbatch` files.

-### Request Review
-`🧠 fMRI soft` `🐍 Python`

-Once your work is ready, you may add a reviewer to your PR, as described [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/requesting-a-pull-request-review).
-Please turn your draft pull request into a *regular* pull request, by clicking **Ready for review** in the pull request page.
+You can attach these files as comments on the pipeline reproduction issue.

 **:wave: Thank you for contributing to the project!**